Upload new images. The image library for this site will open in a new window.

-Our program offers an extensive internship program, a sequence of public relations courses, and opportunities for students to create media in a variety of formats, allowing students to develop valuable professional credentials.
+Our program offers an extensive internship program and opportunities for students to create media in a variety of formats, allowing students to develop valuable professional credentials.

 UD faculty members are noted scholars and researchers who are making fundamental contributions to the growing field of Communication.
-Their expertise extends to all areas of Media and Interpersonal Communication so that students receive wide and sophisticated exposure to the most current empirical research being produced within the field.
+Their expertise extends to all areas of Media Communication, Interpersonal Communication, and Health so that students receive wide and sophisticated exposure to the most current empirical research being produced within the field.
 Faculty in applied areas such as public relations, broadcast journalism, production, and political communication bring many years of experience to educating students in preparation for professional roles in the communication field.

 Graduates of our program have careers in a variety of communication-related fields.
 These include: